Registering a Service Animal

 - If the service animal is unreasonably dirty.

-- If a service animal attempts to enter a place on campus where the presence of a service animal causes danger to the safety of the handler or other students/member of campus.
+- If the handler and service animal attempt to enter a place on campus where the presence of the animal causes danger to the safety of the handler or other members of campus.

-- If a service animal attempts to enter any place on campus where a service animal’s safety is compromised.
+- If the handler and service animal attempt to enter any place on campus where the service animal’s safety is compromised.

-- Report any service animals who misbehave or any handlers (or others) who mistreat their service animals to the Cornell Police at 607-255-1111 or 911 from campus phones.
+- Report any service animals who misbehave or any handlers (or others) who mistreat the service animals to the Cornell Police at 607-255-1111 or 911 from campus phones.

-- The final determination of how circumstances will rule out will be determined on a case-by-case basis.
+- The final determination will be determined on a case-by-case basis.
 Please notify SDS at 607-254-4545 for further information if a situation of this nature occurs.

-- Handlers who have concerns about any matter affecting their use of a service animal should contact SDS at 607-254-4545 and review the disability accommodation process described at sds.cornell.edu and grievance procedures at sds.cornell.edu/Policies_Procedures/ProcGrievance.html.
+- Handlers/students with disabilities who have concerns about any matter affecting their use of a service animal should contact SDS at 607-254-4545 and review the disability accommodation process described on our website and our complaint resolution procedure.
+Faculty and staff handlers should contact the Cornell's Medical Leaves Administration office for guidance.